acidb/mobiscroll-docs/docs/vue/guides/upgrade-from-trial.md

 "@mobiscroll/javascript": "file:./src/lib/mobiscroll-package/mobiscroll-javascript-4.10.1.tgz",
 ```

-The `.tgz` file referenced here is the mobiscroll package and it should be added to your repository too.
+The `.tgz` file referenced here is the Mobiscroll package and it should be added to your repository too.

 At this point the trial package should be replaced with the commercial package, and building and running your project should work.